 Now our toddler is old enough to work on her practical life skills in the kitchen on regular basis.
-We set aside time every day to incorporate Montessori principals to create healthy snacks and build healthy habits from the start.
+We set aside time every day to incorporate Montessori principles to create healthy snacks and build healthy habits from the start.

+Why do we need practical life exercises at home?
 Practical life activities in the kitchen are very important because they:

-– help to gain control over their little hands and movement
+help to gain control over their little hands and movement

-– support their desire to be independent and do things on their own
+support their desire to be independent and do things on their own

-– help to develop deep concentration
+help to develop deep concentration

-– children learn orderly thinking
+children learn orderly thinking

 Every day I aim to allow my daughter to prepare her own snacks for morning tea and afternoon tea.